63rabbits/CI_BuiltInFilterSample/README.md

 # CI_BuiltInFilterSample

-Extract the red color using CIColorClamp.
+Using CIColorClamp to pull out the red color

 ![](./CI_BuiltInFilterSample.png)